eli-10-dev/demand_forecasting/README.md

 # Sales Forecasting Analysis

-**A data analysis project applying time series forecasting techniques to predict future sales using SQL and Excel.**
+**A data analysis project applyies time series forecasting techniques to predict future sales using SQL and Excel.**

 ---